 How Solar Panels Work

+Photovoltaic (PV) cells are formed from a wafer of semi-conductor material and although there are now several types in production using different materials, the most common semi-conductor used is silicon.
 Pure crystalline silicon is a poor electrical conductor but treat it with tiny quantities of an impurity, either phosphorous or arsenic (a process called “doping”) and enough electrons of these materials are freed to enable a current to pass through.
 Electrons are negatively charged so this type of silicon is called N-Type.
+Dope silicon with gallium or boron and “holes” are created in the crystalline lattice where a silicon electron has nothing to bond with. |

 These holes can conduct electrical current and the lack of an electron creates a positive charge so this type of silicon is therefore called P-Type.
 Both types of silicon are modest electrical conductors, hence the name semiconductors.

 Put a layer of each kind together in a wafer, such as in a PV cell, and the free electrons in the N side migrate towards the free holes on the P side.
 This causes a disruption to the electrical neutrality where the holes and electrons mix at the junction of the two layers.
 Eventually a barrier is formed preventing the electrons from crossing to the P side and an electrical field is formed, separating both sides.
 This electrical field acts as a diode, allowing electrons to pass from the P side to the N side, but not vice versa.
+Expose the cell to light, and the energy from each photon (light particle) hitting the silicon, will liberate an electron and a corresponding hole. |

 If this happens within range of the electric field’s influence, the electrons will be sent to the N side and the holes to the P one, resulting in yet further disruption of electrical neutrality.
 Apply an external pathway connecting both sides of the silicon wafer and electrons will flow back to their original P side to unite with the holes sent there by the electric field.